kyaulabs/win11tweak/README.md

 At this point (if it has not been done already) activate Windows.

 With the computer updated and activated it is now time to download the script.
 Download the latest version of Win11Tweaks.
-Extract the contents of the ZIP file to the Desktop, this should place a folder `wintweak` on the Desktop.
+Extract the contents of the ZIP file to the Desktop, this should place a folder `win11tweak` on the Desktop.

-### Anti-Virus (optional)
+### Windows Defender (optional)

-*This section is only required if you chosen to disable Windows Defender in the Win11Tweaks config.*
+*If you choose to keep Windows Defender installed, the script used to disable Defender `defender.ps1` will get flagged by Defender itself, this is normal behavior.*

 Before the main script can be run Windows Defender needs to be disabled along with tamper protection.

-*While this use to be possible via script in Windows 10, Microsoft has made significant changes to this over the course of Windows 11 development and now much of the process needs to be performed manually.*

 Select the Security Center icon in the system tray and navigate to the security dashboard.